 We will continue to maintain the register of firms and individuals authorised to be Third Country Auditors (TCAs) and our programme of periodic inspections of individual audits completed by registered TCAs.

-On EU exit, we will expand our registration and inspection activities and review with the EU and other countries an equivalence regime for the registration of auditors.
+Subject to the implementation arrangements and timing of EU exit, we will expand our registration and inspection activities and review with the EU and other countries an equivalence regime for the registration of auditors.

 Local audit